 One of my recent journeys crossed international lines and took me into the jungle of the Amazon where the heat rises with intention and where the soil grounds your existence.
 For two weeks, I resided on the edge of the Amazonian rainforest near the banks of the Ucayali River (a major tributary of the Amazon River).
 I went with spiritual objectives and pursuits of internal mending and ascension after experiencing a cycle in my life that reared shadows in and around me that I felt needed to find the light of recognition and release.
 I desired to assimilate with my power instead of my insecurities and other issues with trust.
 I received an experience that denoted answers to my deepest queries with attentiveness to my most passionate desires.

-let's say you won the race
+let's say you won the race and the prize

 Blanca Varela (Peruvian Poet)

 (translated from spanish by Ilan Stavans)

 Upon arriving to the temple, we immediately got acquainted with each other and the maestros.
 My group, that I grew to love deeply, was an intimate circle of about 8 people from all over the world such as Russia, the United Kingdom, The Netherlands and some parts of the US such as Mississippi and San Diego just to name a few.